fenago/pytest-quick-start-guide/testing-with-pytest/Appendix_4.md

 That's it, really.

-The README.rst is formatted in reStructuredText.^2 I’ve done what many have done before me: I copied a README.rst from an open source project, removed everything I didn’t like, and changed everything else to reflect this project.
+The README.rst is formatted in reStructuredText.
+I’ve done what many have done before me: I copied a README.rst from an open source project, removed everything I didn’t like, and changed everything else to reflect this project.